los368548-oss/school-management/school.md

 ## 📖 Overview

 The School Management System is a comprehensive web-based application designed to manage all aspects of educational institution operations.
-It provides role-based access for administrators, teachers, students, and cashiers, with features spanning student management, attendance tracking, examination systems, fee management, and more.
+It provides role-based access for administrators and students, with features spanning student management, attendance tracking, examination systems, fee management, and more.

 ### Key Features
-- **Multi-Role Support**: Separate dashboards for Admin, Teacher, Student, and Cashier roles
+- **Multi-Role Support**: Separate dashboards for Admin and Student roles
 - **Complete Academic Management**: Student enrollment, class management, attendance, examinations, and promotion system
 - **Document Generation**: Automated generation of Transfer Certificates, marksheets, and admit cards with integrated print system
 - **Financial Management**: Fee collection, payment tracking, and financial reporting